Vmlweb/Dingle-Javascript-NodeJS/README.md

 ## File Uploads

-To upload a file simply specify a read stream as a parameter like so:
+To upload a file simply specify a read stream as a parameter as shown below:

 ```javascript
 var fs = require('fs');